-- The verifiable income of all household members 18 years of age and older must be included. - The determination must be based on income that is anticipated in the next twelve months. - The Owner/Manager must examine two months of source documents to verify the accuracy of the income information reported on the application.
+- The verifiable income of all household members 18 years of age and older must be included. - The determination must be based on income that is anticipated in the next twelve months. - The owner/manager must examine income source documents to verify the accuracy of the income information reported on the application.